 About 90 countries around the world use proportional representation, including over 80% of countries belonging to the Organization for Economic Cooperation and Development.
 Research over decades shows countries with proportional representation on average have stronger democracies and produce better outcomes on key measures such as environment, equality, health and economy.
 Nevertheless, columns by opponents often cite Israel, attributing their political problems to proportional representation.
 It’s important to understand that Israel does not use a system recommended for Canada.
-Most importantly, the culture and/or politics at the root of their problems are almost irrelevant to Canada.
+Most importantly, the culture and/or politics is quite different from Canada’s.

 Find below electoral reform expert and Associate Professor Dennis Pilon’s response to an opponent column, with the functioning and context of Israel’s PR system.

 Click here to read the UK Electoral Reform Society’s comment on a failed attempt by the far right to bring first-past-the-post to Italy, with context about Italy’s current and previous voting systems.

 Resisting democratic reform with scare tactics: Israel’s ‘scary’ PR system

 Dr. Dennis Pilon, Associate Professor, Department of Politics, York University